MMV-Lab/im2im-paper/manuscript.md

 In general, there are mainly four major DL frameworks that could be applied to microscopy image-to-image transformation: supervised learning with a fully convolutional networks (FCN) type models, supervised learning with pix2pix type models, unsupervised learning to learn mapping between visual domains, and Self2Self-type self-supervised learning [@doi:10.1007/978-3-031-16440-8_10].
 The major difference between FCN based supervised learning and pix2pix based supervised learning is that the pix2pix framework extends an FCN model with an adversarial head as a discriminator to further improve the realism of the prediction.
 The major difference between the unsupervised framework and the self-supervised framework is that the unsupervised methods still require examples of the target images, even though the source images and target images do not need to be from the same sample or pixel-wise aligned.
 But, the self-supervised framework would only need the original images, which could be really helpful when it is impossible to acquire the target images (e.g., there is no truly noise-free or artifact-free image).

 Currently, for supervised frameworks, both the FCN-type and pix2pix-type are well supported in the MMV_Im2Im (RRID:SCR_024630) package.
 Since our package is designed in a very generic way, it is possible to continuously expand the functionalities when available (ideally with community contributions).
 For example, diffusion models [@doi:10.48550/arXiv.2208.14125] can be thought of as a modern extension of the pix2pix-type framework and therefore are within our horizon to include into *MMV_Im2Im*.
 For the unsupervised framework, only CycleGAN-type methods are supported.
-We are planning to extend the unsupervised framework with Imaginaire (<https://github.com/NVlabs/imaginaire>), which will greatly extend the applicability of *MMV_Im2Im* (e.g., learning the transformation from one single image to another single image or one set of images to another set of images).
+We are planning to extend the unsupervised framework with Imaginaire [@imaginaire], which will greatly extend the applicability of *MMV_Im2Im* (e.g., learning the transformation from one single image to another single image or one set of images to another set of images).
 Meanwhile, supporting the self-supervised framework will be our next major milestone.

 ### Customized mmv_im2im.data_modules for bioimaging applications